Cloud Native Logging

 A json string is returned, containing the signature public key of the cluster for accessing the IdP.

-2. Configure an IdP entity for your on-premises cluster on IAM.
+- Create an IdP for your on-premises cluster in IAM.

-1. Log in to the IAM console, query the ID of the project that the on-premises cluster belongs to, create an identity provider, and select OpenID Connect for Protocol.
+- Log in to the IAM console, query the ID of the project that the on-premises cluster belongs to, create an IdP, and select OpenID Connect for Protocol.
 Enter the IdP name for log-agent.
 For details, see Table 1.
+For details about how to configure permissions for a user group, see User Group Policy Content.

 IdP Name